Effects of Drinking When Yo 1

 Effects of Drinking When You Have an Autoimmune Disease

 The body’s defensive reaction to alcohol begins as soon as the first drink hits your tongue.
 While alcohol lowers our defenses and is strongly tied to relaxation in our society, it can wreak havoc on the body’s functionality.
-Even a person with a healthy immune system can’t escape the effects of drinking.
-But an individual battling an autoimmune disease will feel the impacts days, and possibly weeks, after drinking.
+Even a person with a healthy immune system can’t escape the effects of drinking, but the effects of drinking with autoimmune diseases can be much more severe.

 Alcohol & the Biome